mlabs-haskell/DeNS/doc/Architecture.md

 ### Records Validator

 The records validator serves as an access control list for the virtual DeNS database.
-When the offchain code reconstructs the database from Cardano keys and Arweave values, it treats the records locked at the Records validator identified with a `ElementID` token as the source of authority.
+When the offchain code reconstructs the database from Cardano keys and values (i.e. inline DNS-style resourcerecords, though in the future we may also support pointers to offchain records), it treats the records locked at the Records validator identified with a `ElementID` token as the source of authority.
 That is: Only records locked at the records validator are used to construct the database used in a DeNS resolver.

 **PARAMETERS**: